Frequently Asked Questions

 What about shipping my car?

-There are many options for getting your car to Newfoundland.
-We recommend Interlane if you are shipping a vehicle from the United States to St. John’s.
+If you don’t have the time or inclination to drive your car to Newfoundland, then shipping your car is a great option.
+We recommend Interlane if you are shipping a vehicle from anywhere in Canada or the United States to St. John’s, Newfoundland and Labrador.

 What are the roads like?